cathydutton/cathydutton.github.io/_portfolio/2018-01-01-waste-tracking.md

 ---

 <p class="highlight-quote">
- Each year the UK produces over 40 million tonnes of waste, all of this waste needs to be transported, treated and disposed of correctly.
+ Each year the UK produces over 40 million tones of waste, all of this waste needs to be transported, treated and disposed of correctly.
 The UK waste management industry currently has over 70,000 employees and an annual turnover of around £9 billion with over 23 million waste movements each year.
 </p>

-DEFRA worked alongside SEPA, NIEA, Environment Agency and NRW on a Discovery project to scope out a UK waste tracking service, aimed to track the movement of all waste, to benefit both the environment and the economy. <a href="" title="Waste discovery project">Read moreg about this project</a>.
+DEFRA worked alongside SEPA, NIEA, Environment Agency and NRW on a Discovery project to scope out a UK waste tracking service, aimed to track the movement of all waste, to benefit both the environment and the economy. <a href="https://defradigital.blog.gov.uk/2018/01/15/a-new-discovery-for-tracking-waste/" title="Waste discovery project">Read more about this project</a>.

 <h2 class="heading">My role</h2>
 I was part of the core project team based in Warrington, working with subject matter experts and stakeholders from SEPA, NIEA, DEFRA and NRW.
 Working as a service designer on a 12 week discovery project I was responsible for:

  * Working with a user researcher to facilitate and observe interviews, site visits and workshops
  * Working with the service owner and stakeholders to frame the problem and produce a challenge statement
- * Understanding the existing service and it's touchpoints with other services
+ * Understanding the existing service and it's touch points with other services
- * Working alongside a user researcher and buisness analyist to theme both user and organisational needs
+ * Working alongside a user researcher and business analyst to theme both user and organisational needs
  * Creating a selection of journey maps detailing the service through the eyes of the user
  * Writing a set of hypotheses to test throughout discovery
  * Producing 'how might we' statements for potential Alpha projects